p5chmitz/dsa-rust/README.md

 ## Data Structures & Algorithms
-This is probably a terrible idea that Im going to regret, but with a bit of luck I hope to learn a thing or two _and_ retain my capacity for basic function in the process.
+This is probably a terrible idea that Im going to regret.
+Im here learn a thing or two, and with a bit of luck I'll retain my capacity for basic function in the process.

 ### Sources
 So much information has gone into making these implementations work, but these are the primary drivers of the content here: